One Sentence Is Ten Thousand Sentences

 One Sentence Is Ten Thousand Sentences is a novel written by Liu Zhenyun from 2006 to 2008.
 It was awarded the Mao Dun Literature Prize in 2011.

+It depicts the futility of a search for love among a group of lower class people over the span of two generations.
+Although the character's lives are boisterous, they experience profound loneliness.

+The phrase "One Sentence for ten thousand sentences" frames the novel and is a quotation from Lin Biao shortly before the beginning of the Cultural Revolution.

 The novel has been adapted into a 2016 film Someone to Talk To, directed by Liu Zhenyun's daughter Liu Yulin.